shahv1057/blog/src/pages/SpotifyMoodPlaylists.md

 A few impressions of the data:

-- The ***instrumentalness*** has almost exclusively low values in my dataset.
+- **Low** ***instrumentalness*** has almost exclusively low values in my dataset.
 This makes sense has I listen to a lot of lyrical music and very few genres that have high instrumentalness like jazz, rock, or heavy metal.
-- The ***speechiness*** features are  heavily skewed toward lower values.
+- **Low** ***speechiness*** features are  heavily skewed toward lower values.
 This generally makes sense, as high levels of speechiness include podcasts, speeches, and other spoken word, none of which I listen to.
 - The ***acousticness*** features are also heavily skewed toward lower values.
 This also makes sense, as I listen to a lot of Hip Hop, Rap, and R&B music that usually does not feature acoustic instruments or sounds.
 - The ***energy***, ***danceability***, and ***loudness*** features all have similar, slight skewed distributions, which makes a lot of sense because of the inherent similarities of the features.
 - The ***valence*** and ***tempo*** features seems to be most evenly distributed from 0 to 1.